 Applicants must submit a one-page summary of their project that is suitable for dissemination to the public.
 It should be a self-contained document that identifies the name of the applicant, the project director/principal investigator(s), the project title, the objectives of the project, a description of the project, including methods to be employed, the potential impact of the project (e.g., benefits, outcomes), and major participants (for collaborative projects).
 This document must not include any proprietary or business-sensitive information as DOE may make it available to the public after selections are made.
-The summary must not exceed one page when printed using standard 8.5" x 11" paper with 1" margins (top, bottom, left, and right) with font not smaller than 12-point.
+The summary must not exceed 400 words.